darinz/ML/03_advanced_classification/01_kernel_methods.md

 *Implementation details are provided in the accompanying Python examples file.*

-## 5.3 The Kernel Trick: Efficient Computation
+## 5.3 The Kernel Trick: The Magic of Implicit Computation

-### 5.3.1 The Computational Challenge
+### 5.3.1 The Computational Challenge: When Numbers Become Impossible

 **The Problem Statement**